robinson/opcesb/README.md

 - Enabling the RabbitMQ Web Management Interface:
   In cmd, let's enter: rabbitmq-plugins enable rabbitmq_management then type: services.msc, finding RabbitMQ service to restart it.
-- Now go to: http://localhost:15672/ then you will see the RabiitMQ interface 2.2 Running Publisher in OPC Server
+- Now go to: http://localhost:15672/ then you will see the RabbitMQ web interface 2.2 Running Publisher in OPC Server
 3. Others: